MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/devices-updating-monthly-enterprise-channel.md

 > [!TIP]
 > - To view more information about your devices, we recommend you sign into the [Microsoft 365 Apps admin center](https://config.office.com) and use the [Inventory](../admincenter/inventory.md) feature.
-> - If you want more control over managing updates to your devices on Monthly Enterprise Channel, we recommend that you create a [servicing profile](../admincenter/servicing-profile.md) in the Microsoft 365 Apps admin center.
+> - If you want more control over managing updates to your devices on Monthly Enterprise Channel, we recommend that you enable [cloud update](../admincenter/cloud-update.md) in the Microsoft 365 Apps admin center.

 ## What is Monthly Enterprise Channel?